johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/List.md

       * **Add** button allows you to add more items to your list.
       * **Sub** button allows you to add sublist items.
 You can add up to 2 levels of sub menu items to your list.
+      _Note: The number of levels of sub-menu can be configured by the site builder._
     * **List Format**: This button allows you to switch formats for your list (in this example the available formats are Numbered or Bulleted.
 Your implementation may have a different selection of list formats).